FAQ

 How to describe bounding boxes of detected objects?

-In Camtrap DP, in the observations table there are four terms used to describe bounding boxes: bboxX
+In the observations table there are four terms used to describe bounding boxes: bboxX

 , bboxY